 Bicycle Education Train-the-Trainer

-Registration for 2013 Bicycle Education Train-the-Trainer will open in June.Students should be trained on helmet fitting and basic bicycle handling skills, such as signaling, turning, and stopping, so that they feel confident and stay safe while bicycling to and from school and around their communities.
+There is no training planned for 2014 at this time.
+Handouts from the course are available below under "Training Materials."Students should be trained on helmet fitting and basic bicycle handling skills, such as signaling, turning, and stopping, so that they feel confident and stay safe while bicycling to and from school and around their communities.
 Before they can be comfortable riding in traffic or along trails, new and inexperienced riders benefit from practice on their bicycle in relatively quiet settings, such as parking lots.

 This train-the-trainer course will train adults how to teach safe cycling skills to school-aged children.
 Participants will learn training techniques and will be given the hands-on practice necessary to return to their communities and set up similar training geared to youth in their area.